 A good net shot is when the shuttle merely tumbles over the net on to the other side of the court.

 Here’s how it can be played-

-These four basic shots in Badminton will set a good base for you.
-Moreover, you will be able to play good rallies if you learn these basic shots.
+These four basic shots in Badminton will set a good base for you and ensure good rallies.

-Badminton is a quick game.
-Therefore, we must think quickly while playing a shot.
+Badminton is a fast game and we must think quick while playing a shot.
 Knowing how to play these shots will help you respond correctly on court.